-- 3. Optimize the transportation network by ensuring that roads are designed to efficiently move people and goods while streets are designed to build community wealth within a successful place. - 4.
-Connect new streets to Stephenville's existing street grid and be consistent with traditional block sizes in Stephenville. - 5.
-Improve access management policies to prolong the life and function of major roads and corridors.
+- Item 1.
+1. Prioritize the City's Ca Improvement Program dollars for maintaining, enhancing, and improving the function of existing streets before extending to new areas. - 2.
+Enable all modes of travel through new and enhanced streets. - Optimize the transportation network by ensuring that roads are designed to efficiently move people and goods while streets are designed to build community wealth within a successful place. - 4.
+Connect new streets to Stephenville's existing street arid and be consistent with traditional block sizes in Stephenville. - Improve access management policies to prolong the life and function of major roads and corridors.